Whenever I give people infidelity advice, I notice most of them have a really difficult time hearing the word no.

 What’s on YOUR list?
 Take a minute to write down your favorite ways to run from boredom.

-Yet, many people aren’t aware how much fear runs their lives.
+Facing one’s fear is part of the human experience, yet many people aren’t aware how much fear runs their lives.
 Managing fear is about managing degrees.
-We all face the same fears … just to varying degrees.
+We all face the same fears… just to varying degrees.

 Here’s a simple exercise to give you some insight into what fears may have the biggest control over YOU.